Astros vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alex Bregman and the Houston Astros will take the field at Minute Maid Park against the Boston Red Sox and Rafael Devers on Tuesday.
+Alex Bregman and the Houston Astros hit the field against Justin Turner and the Boston Red Sox on Wednesday at 8:10 PM ET, in the third of a four-game series at Minute Maid Park.

-The favored Astros have -150 moneyline odds against the underdog Red Sox, who are listed at +125.
-The matchup's over/under is listed at 8.5 runs.
+The Red Sox are listed as -105 moneyline underdogs in this matchup against the favorite Astros (-115).
+The over/under is 9 runs for this contest (with -105 odds to go over and -115 odds to go under).

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.